-Section 6: The City shall provide parking stickers for employees in order that they may park in City lots.
-The Union agrees to accept parking on a first come, first serve basis.
-The City will enforce the removal of cars without stickers from City lots.
+Section 6: The City shall provide parking stickers for employees in order that they may park in city lots.
+The Union agrees to accept parking on a first-come, first-served basis.
+The City will enforce the removal of cars without stickers from city lots.

-Section 7: Employees shall not be required to live in the City but shall be required to have no more than a thirty (30) minute response time from their residence.
+Section 7: Employees shall not be required to live in the City but shall be required to have no more than a forty-five (45) minute response time from their residence.

-Section 8: Each bargaining unit member shall pay a contribution equal to five percent (5%) of his/her gross wages to the Non-Uniformed Pension Plan in order to enable continued elimination of the social security offset.
-This contribution will be deducted from each members paycheck every pay period.
+Section 8: Each bargaining unit member shall pay a contribution equal to six percent (6%) of his/her gross wages to the Non-Uniformed Pension Plan to enable continued elimination of the social security offset.
+This contribution will be deducted from each member's paycheck every pay period.